a2stuff/a2d/res/notes/testplan.md

 * Create a new folder (File > New Folder) - verify that it is selected / scrolled into view.
 * Select a file.
 File > Duplicate....
 Verify that the new file is selected / scrolled into view / prompting for rename.
+* Select a file, ensuring that the file's containing window's folder or volume icon is present.
+File > Duplicate....
+Verify that only the new file is selected, and not the parent window's folder or volume icon.

 * Move a file by dragging - same volume - target is window.
 * Move a file by dragging - same volume - target is volume icon.